-- 8.8 Mr. Devlin's stated that the Property is quite close to Waterford City notwithstanding it has a Kilkenny address and, therefore, it has, in his opinion, a superior location in the Port. - 8.9 In cross examination Mr. Devlin disagreed with Mr Halpin's contention that his tone of the list comparison PN 746975 in Belview Port supported his valuation of the Property and maintained it was an 'outlier' that may have been incorrectly assessed as being of older rather than of modern construction.
-Mr Devlin did not accept Mr. Halpin's contention that PN 746975 had been assessed at $\epsilon$ 10/m2 less by reason of not having any office content and not due to the mistake surmised on his part.
+- 8.7 Mr. Devlin's stated that the Property is quite close to Waterford City notwithstanding it has a Kilkenny address and, therefore, it has, in his opinion, a superior location in the Port. - 8.8 In cross examination Mr. Devlin disagreed with Mr. Halpin's contention that his tone of the list comparison PN 746975 in Belview Port supported his valuation of the

+Property and maintained it was an 'outlier' that may have been incorrectly assessed as being of older rather than of modern construction.
+Mr. Devlin did not accept Mr. Halpin's contention that PN 746975 had been assessed at $\in 10/m^2$ less by reason of not having any office content and not due to the mistake surmised on his part.
 When it was put to him that most of his comparable properties were mot truly comparable to the Property due to their smaller size, Mr. Devlin stated that the rental evidence provided a base for establishing rental values and that adjustments had been made to reflect the size type and location of the properties.
-When Mr. Halpin put it to Mr. Devlin that there was no evidence for a level of $\epsilon$ 35/m2 in the Port, Mr. Devlin said there was an established and unchallenged level of $\epsilon$ 35 m2.
-In response to Mr. Halpin's question whether he had added a premium for the Port, Mr. Devlin pointed out that the Appellant believed there was a benefit to the location as they had stated as much on their website.
-He confirmed to the Tribunal stated that the range of values in Belview Port is $\epsilon$ 25 to $\epsilon$ 55/m2.
+When Mr. Halpin put it to Mr. Devlin that there was no evidence for a level of $\notin 35/m^2$ in the Port, Mr. Devlin said there was an established and unchallenged level of $\notin 35 m^2$ .
+He confirmed to the Tribunal stated that the range of values in Belview Port is $\notin 25$ to $\notin 55/m^2$ .

-8.10 At the Tribunal's request Mr. Devlin submitted additional information on the 16th August 2019.
-Mr. Devlin pointed out at that time that he had erred in stating in his Précis that 21 properties had been valued at €35/m2 in Belview Port.
-He clarified that initially 21 properties had been valued at the same level per m2 but that the level had been amended to €35 and €40/ m2 to reflect location within the Port and the nature of the property.
-This amendment impacted upon 12 properties and as a result 6 warehouse properties were valued at €35/m2 and 6 were valued at €40/m2.
+8.9 At the Tribunal's request Mr. Devlin submitted additional information on the 16th August 2019.
+Mr. Devlin pointed out at that time that he had erred in stating in his Précis that 21 properties had been valued at €35/m in Belview Port.
+He clarified that initially 21 properties had been valued at the same level per m but that the level had been amended to €35 and €40/m to reflect location within the Port and the nature of the property.
+This amendment impacted upon 12 properties and as a result 6 warehouse properties were valued at €35/m and 6 were valued at €40/m.